 You must log on and complete all weekly assignments.
 Attendance and class participation is extremely helpful in developing a thorough understanding of the material covered in this course.
 It is a policy of Bay Mills Community College, set by the Board of Regents, that weekly attendance in online classes is mandatory.
 As with on-campus classes, BMCC policy states that seventy percent (70%) attendance is required to receive a grade of C or better.
 Grades of incomplete will only be given under exceptional circumstances, and only if the student has completed 70% of course requirements with a passing grade.

-All students will be assigned a BMCC email address that all future school communications will be sent through.
+All students can request a BMCC email address if they choose.
 Please make sure to regularly log in and check your email account.
 Students can log into their email account from the BMCC website homepage by clicking on the Student Email Icon.
 See video below on how to log into your BMCC Student Email account.

 If you need assistance with your email password, you may contact: